DeltaPhi: Physical States Residual Learning for Neural Operators in Data-Limited PDE Solving: Methodology

 where $P$ is the fully connected encoder in the operator network (\cref{equ:neural_operator_definition}), and $v_0$ represents the first latent function in the hidden space.

-\textbf{Integration of auxiliary trajectory with variant resolution.} In cases where the auxiliary input function $a_{k_i}$ has a different resolution from the input function $a_i$, we address this discrepancy via field interpolation techniques.
-We present the details in \cref{sec:appendix_variant_resolution_integration}.

-\textbf{Integration of auxiliary trajectory with additional related information.} The residual operator mapping can be challenging to learn due to the variability of output residuals for different auxiliary samples.
-To mitigate such difficulty, we introduce additional information related to $a_{k_i}$ as inputs for residual neural operators: \begin{itemize} \item For time-series PDE solving, \eg Navier-Stokes, we only input the last few time steps of $a_{k_i}$. \item We use the corresponding $u_{k_i}(x)$ of $a_{k_i}(x)$ as the input. \item We utilize calculated relation metrics, \eg similarity between $a_i$ and $a_{k_i}$, as inputs. \end{itemize} Our experimental results (\cref{sec:exp_architecture_ablation}) indicate that this customized input strategy indeed improves the performance of residual neural operators.
+\textbf{Concatenation of Additional Information.} The residual operator mapping can be challenging to learn due to the variability of output residuals for different auxiliary samples.
+To mitigate such difficulty, we introduce additional information related to $a_{k_i}$ as input: \begin{itemize} \item Taking the corresponding $u_{k_i}(x)$ of $a_{k_i}(x)$ as the input. \item Utilizing calculated relation metrics, \eg similarity between $a_i$ and $a_{k_i}$, as inputs. \end{itemize} Our experimental results (\cref{sec:exp_architecture_ablation}) indicate that such customized inputs could improve the performance of residual neural operators.